MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-app-package-MSI-VM.md

 Navigate to your MSI or App-V installer by clicking **Browse** and selecting the installer in the file picker.
 Then, click **Next**.

 Optionally:
-- Check the box under **Use existing MSIX package**, browse, and select an existing MSIX package you'd like to update.
+- Check the box under **Sign package**, browse to and select your .pfx certificate file.
+If the certificate is password protected, type the password in the password box.
+You can also set this as a default in your settings, which will save you some steps each time you convert.
 - Check the box under **Use installer arguments** and enter the desired argument in the provided field.
 This field accepts any string.
-- Check the box under **Sign package for testing**, browse to and select your .pfx certificate file.
-If the certificate is password protected, type the password in the password box.

 ## Packaging method

 ![images/pic3](images/pic3.png)

-- Select the virtual machine for packaging environment.
-  - Select **Create package on an existing virtual machine** and from the drop down select an existing virtual Machine name.
-You will be presented with user and password fields to provide credentials for the VM if there are any.
+Select an option your conversion machine:
+- If you are already working in a clean environment, select **Create package on this machine**
+- If you want to connect to an existing VM or remote machine, select **Create package on a remote machine**
+  - You will need to set up your remote machine before you are able to convert on it
+- If you have a local VM on your machine you want to convert on, select **Create package on a local virtual machine**
-  - Click **Next**.
+  - Click **Next**

 ## Package information